90 per cent of young adults have had a celebrity crush at some point in their lives. And it could be stopping you from having a real relationship.

 As we read in tabloids, they can’t and don’t live up to their reputations all the time.
 Do you really think Ellen and Portia have never slammed doors on each other in a fight over something petty?

 For every Kanye giving Kim Kardashian a wall of flowers there’s a Jay-Z cheating on Beyonce with a ‘Becky With the Good Hair.’
 It is vital to remember that we only see stars in their best moments, insists Nicholson, “not on an average Tuesday rolling out of bed for work.”
-By idealizing someone you don’t know, you’re devaluing anyone else you encounter who might actually be really great for you.
+By idealizing someone you don’t know, your celebrity crush is causing you to devalue anyone else you encounter who might actually be really great for you.

 “If we live too much in fantasy, we miss the opportunity to find real, satisfying, loving partners.”

 Access more content and giveaways just for students

 *Opinions expressed are those of the author, and not necessarily those of Student Life Network or their partners.